Skip to content

 HANDLE generates sensible driver defaults.
 CONFIGURE overrides specific fields after those defaults are applied.
 Use HANDLE for identity, CONFIGURE for policy details.

-TRACK: Mutation Logging for Recipe Promotion
+TRACK: Mutation Metadata for Recipe Promotion

 dockerfile